Sample Resignation Letter for Job Promotion (With Guide)

 Express your gratitude for employing you

-As shown in the sample above, polite and professional gratitude in your resignation letter for job promotion will help maintain the professional relationship between you and your superiors even when you have left the company.
+As shown in the sample above, polite and professional gratitude in your letter of resignation will help maintain the professional relationship between you and your superiors even when you have left the company.
 It is essential to be courteous because your present employment will reflect in your resume, and you may need a referral from your old place of employment.

-This is a vital part of the official document as it concludes and wraps off your resignation letter as done in the above resignation sample for job promotion.
-You must use the appropriate wordings for closing a formal letter.
-This lends a professional air to your resignation letter for a job promotion.
+This is a vital part of the official document as it concludes and wraps off your letter, as shown in the above resignation sample.
+You must use the appropriate wording for closing a formal letter.
+This lends a professional air to your letter of resignation for a job promotion.

 Resignation Letter for Job Promotion (Samples)